skycoin/arena/README.md

 3. Add information for contact in the PR.
 (Email, Telegram or Wechat.)

 ## Guidelines
-There are two guidelines that will give you a clear picture of what is expected in terms of coding style and conventions.
+Here are some guidelines that will give you a clearer picture of what is expected in terms of coding style and conventions.

 1: Branch and PR guide:
 https://github.com/skycoin/skycoin/wiki/Github-branch-and-PR-guide